LPG Model & LPG Reforms in India

-- to check the growing population increase
+- To check the growing population increase.

-- to encourage social issues like women empowerment, conservation of certain benefits for the Special Groups of the society
+- To encourage social issues like women empowerment, conservation of certain benefits for the Special Groups of the society.

-The fruits of liberalisation reached their peak in 2007, when India recorded its highest GDP growth rate of 9%.
-With this, India became the second fastest growing major economy in the world, next only to China.
-There has been significant debate, however, around liberalization as an inclusive economic growth strategy.
-Since 1992, income inequality has deepened in India with consumption among the poorest staying stable while the wealthiest generate consumption growth.
+The fruits of liberalization reached their peak in 2007 when India recorded its highest GDP growth rate of 9%.
+With this,economic reforms helped India became the second fastest growing major economy in the world, next only to China.
+There has been a significant debate, however, around liberalization as an inclusive economic growth strategy.
+Since 1992, income inequality has deepened in India.
+Whereas consumption is among the poorest staying stable while the wealthiest generate consumption growth.

 For 2010, India was ranked 124th among 179 countries in Index of Economic Freedom World Rankings.
 Hence, on the one hand, it witnessed high economic development, infrastructure development, and urbanization and on the other hand had a widening cleft between the rich and poor and class divide continues to plague the country.
 Social and human development remains absurdly low leading to a profoundly fragmented nation.